Highly Efficient Chaga Extraction via Sonication

 Chaga Mushroom Extracts by Ultrasonics

-Ultrasonic extraction is highly efficacious technique of releasing phytochemical compounds from botanicals such as plants and fungi.
+Ultrasonic extraction is a highly efficacious technique of releasing phytochemical compounds from botanicals such as plants and fungi.

 Chaga mushrooms are rich in several compounds such as polysaccharides, triterpenes, and polyphenols, which are responsible for most of its health-promoting and therapeutic effects.
 Chaga’s major bioactive compounds are polysacchardides (e.g., β-glucans, proteoglycans comprising d-galactose, d-glucose, d-xylose, and d-mannose), triperpenoids (e.g., betulin, betulinic acid), polyphenols, phytosterols (e.g., inotodiol) amongst other compounds.